nargesnorouzi/cmps140-assignment3/README.md

 - ConnectFour.py
 - Player.py

-ConnectFour.py contains the all of the functions of the game.
+ConnectFour.py contains all of the functions of the game.
 Player.py contains all of the types of players that can participate in the
 game:
 - AIPlayer (Your Implementation)